nivsmall/CarInFront_CNN_Classifer/README.md

 Skip to - write tf.record - line of code in main.py

+### TODO:
-### TODO: for non binary classification: change last layer's activation from sigmoid to softmax, change labeling format to one-hot encoding
+For non binary classification: change last layer's activation from sigmoid to softmax, change labeling format to one-hot encoding